Is there a way to avoid all that extra dough in between the cookies? (Photo: Christmas Tree Cookie Cutter from Bigstock)

 If you rather want to make your own tessellations there are a couple of different software and online apps available, but I’ve found Tess to be one of the best.
 An evaluation copy of Tess (no save function) can be downloaded for free.
 Below are a couple of designs I’ve made.
 The patterns are nice, but would I want to each cookies with these shapes?

-And finally the challenge for you all: Make your own cookie tessallations and share it!
+And finally the challenge for you all: Make your own cookie tessellations and share it!
 It’s not a competition, but rather an invitation to contribute.
-If the design is great I might have it 3D printed on a friends MakerBot or order it in metal from Shapeways and blog about it here 🙂 If you send me a picture (preferably at least 620 pixels wide/high, email to webmaster/a/khymos.org) I’ll put up a gallery to display the submitted designs.
+If the design is great I might have it 3D printed on a friends MakerBot or order it in metal from Shapeways and blog about it here 🙂 If you send pictures to me at email@example.com I can put up a gallery to display the submitted designs.